Finally, after nearly three years

 The frame has had all extraneous brackets and tabs removed.
 Side panels and skid plate were ditched.
 To stabilize the more powerful motor, head stays from an M123 Astro have been incorporated.
 To clear the pipe, a new sidestand has been fitted on the left side.
 A Sherpa T M27 tool box replaces the airbox.
 The original dirt peg mounts have been cut off and rearsets fitted to custom fabbed plates.

+The forks have been shortened.
 A gusseted Sherpa S M66 swingarm, 1.5" longer and stiffer, has been fitted along with Girling pattern shocks.
 The effect is to lower the rear about 1".
 The Sherpa S also provided the rear hub and an M85 Alpina brake arm is used with the standard Campera rod and modified chain guard.

 Wheels are WM2/WM3 Akront replicas with Shinko (Yokohama) street rubber.
 The front hub is M25 Matador with an M08 Metralla brake plate.
 The front forks have been modified to lower the front about 2".